 English

-• Mrs Fernandez-Arias – Head of Faculty
+• Mrs Fernandez-Arias – Assistant Headteacher and teacher of English

-• Mrs Jackson – Director of Literacy
+• Mrs Jackson – Director of Literacy and teacher of English

 • Miss Corrigan – Teacher of English